RobertMcReed/esp8266_status_light/README.md

 ###### `GET /reset/hard`

-Clear the saved WiFi credentials, clear the flash storage (hostname/password), and force the device to reboot.
-This is glitchy, and usually results in the device reconnecting to the same WiFi network immediately.
-On a second reboot it will typically enter the config portal.
+Clear the saved WiFi credentials, clear the flash storage (hostname/password), and force the device to reboot after 3 seconds.

 ##### Status